 - Stress the importance of good study habits and effective time management.

 - Give timely feedback to the student; errors need to be corrected as soon as possible.

 - Give praise when merited; it builds confidence.

 Possible Classroom Accommodations

-- SDS may provide you with a letter stating that the student has a psychological condition which might impact the student’s academic success.
+- ODS may provide you with a letter stating that the student has a psychological condition which might impact the student’s academic success.
 This letter will outline appropriate accommodations.

 - Testing accommodations may be necessary.
 These can include extended time and an alternate location for the exam.

 - Depending on the nature of the psychiatric disability, the tape recording of lectures or the use of note-takers may be necessary.